mamantoha/crystal_mpd/README.md

 ```

 The above will connect to the server like normal, but this time it will create a new thread
 that loops until you issue an exit.
-This loop checks the server, then sleeps for 1 second, then loops.
+This loop checks the server, then sleeps for 2 seconds, then loops.

 ### Binary responses